JasonJWilliamsNY/stars-2019/camp-reminders.md

 # Safety reminders

-Your child's saftey is our first concern.
+Your child's safety is our first concern.
 Please go over the following reminders with your child.

 1. All students are required to be supervised at all times by either